tableau/redux-saga-observer/Readme.md

 [redux-saga](https://github.com/redux-saga/redux-saga) is a powerful set of abstractions for managing asynchronous side effects in redux applications.
 However, a number of things are either difficult or obtuse in the base library.
 In particular:

-* Sometimes you want to so things when the state changes rather than worry about why it changed.
+* Sometimes you want to do things when the state changes rather than worry about why it changed.
 * Handling concurrency that may update the redux store in ways your sagas must handle.

 Observers help us out in both cases.